 Managing Partner – Operation Director

-Vincent Mudry is used to management positions in the emergency humanitarian sector where he spent more than 10 years.
+Vincent holds 10 years of management experience the emergency and humanitarian sector.
 After working in the Philippines and in Afghanistan, he joined Doctors Without Borders (MSF) for 5 years, working in Somalia, Congo (DRC), Sudan (Darfur), Ethiopia, Kenya, Niger and Guinea Bissau.
 He then worked 2 and a half years in Paris for the French branch of Caritas (Secours Catholique) as emergency program manager.
-At this position he often went for evaluation, assessment or follow up missions in Congo, Sudan, Kenya or Haïti.
+His responsibilities included: design of intervention strategies, monitoring and evaluation of projects, impact assessment and follow-up of missions in Congo, Sudan, Kenya and Haiti.

-In charge of teams and programs, he sharpened his analytical and diplomatic skills and enhanced his abilities to design, plan and follow up complex programs.
-On the side Vincent Mudry is also sharing his professional experience and skills while teaching in different universities.
+In charge of team and project coordination and management, he sharpened his analytical and diplomatic skills and enhanced his abilities to design, plan and follow up complex programs.
+On the side, Vincent shares his professional experience and skills being a lecturer for different universities and institutions.

 Mai-Anh started her career in corporate finance in Zurich, Switzerland.
 Her natural ability in managing business and interpersonal relationships brought about her collaboration in the creation of Serenity Network Family Office.
 She thus specializes in high-end exclusive services, notably wealth management, family governance, administrative management and concierge services.
 Although her career is deeply rooted in the financial and corporate arena, Mai-Anh has always been involved in charity projects, such as child and youth protection in Vietnam, care for the homeless in Russia, and aid to landmine-affected civilians in Azerbaijan.
 Today, Mai-Anh supports philanthropists in the strategic planning of their philanthropic investments.